 Called 2005 Inner Temple

-Julian has particular expertise in traditional chancery law including all aspects of real property, landlord and tenant, planning, nuisance, boundary disputes, probate and trusts.
-He has lectured and published extensively in these fields.
+Julian has particular expertise in traditional chancery law including all aspects of real property, wills and trusts including contentious probate.
+He has particular expertise in claims involving constructive trusts and is frequently instructed in TOLATA matters.
+He is also regularly instructed in complex contractual disputes including construction and engineering matters.
+His Chancery practice extends to landlord and tenant, easements and covenants and also related matters including nuisance and boundary disputes where he has lectured and published extensively in these fields.
 He is happy to advise on preliminary and non-contentious matters as well as contentious.
 Julian also has significant experience of adjudication and resolution of construction contracts under the Housing Grants, Construction and Regeneration Act 1996.
 He has also completed over a thousand adjudications under the Housing Act 2004.
-Recent instructions include a highly technical High Court dispute and counter-claim concerning the nature of a product, advising on the division of assets based around a claim for a constructive trust, break clauses in a high value commercial lease, easement disputes and judicial review of a local authority’s planning determination.
+Recent instructions include a highly technical High Court dispute and counter-claim concerning the nature of a product, numerous successful constructive trust trials based on both sole and joint name scenarios, numerous successful contractual claims, break clauses in a high value commercial lease, easement disputes and judicial review of a local authority’s planning determination.

 Julian’s accepts PI instructions primarily on the Multi-Track.
 He does not accept conditional fee arrangements.
-He has particular expertise in industrial injury claims including deafness.
+He has particular expertise in industrial injury claims including deafness and holiday claims.
 A large number of his cases have been published by Lexis Nexis PI Quantum service.
 He is happy to advise on quantum and liability matters at any stage of the proceedings and has significant experience in the valuation of damages for multiple injuries following Sadler v Filipiak and another (2011) and also those involving psychiatric injury.

 Recent publications include: